The Pilot Edition

 Words by Giles Mountford

 Here’s where you’re likely at.
-The initial shock of what’s going on around you and everyone else has subsided and you’re living a new ‘normal’.
+The initial shock of the pandemic has long subsided and you’re living your new ‘normal’.
 It’s not easy but hopefully, you’ve found that just as the sun rises and sets every day, you get up, you move around and you attend to whatever needs attending to.

-The challenge is likely not your base level ability to function as a human being but rather how to function effectively (all the time wondering where the hell you put your ‘why?’.
-More on that in another lesson).
+The challenge is likely not your base level ability to function as a human being but rather, how to function effectively?

 Even when you’ve reset and accepted that things have changed, there are any number of factors that can impact on your progress through each day.

-When an injured athlete sits on the side-lines, things move on: rivals advance, competitors win things.
+When an injured athlete sits on the side-lines, things move on: rivals advance, competitors win things (at least if their sport isn’t suspended due to a pandemic).
 Tournaments come and go without your presence.
 This has a twofold effect: the worries grow, insecurity and anxiety are fed and consequently an athletes’ ability to repair and perform is not only inhibited but on occasion completely de-railed.

 Someone who understands, better than most, the impact of being forced away from your calling is Kelly Smith MBE, England’s footballer of her generation,